Phase-out of fossil fuel vehicles: Shipping

 Emissions will be banned from Norway's World Heritage Sites Geirangerfjord and Nærøyfjord from 2026.

 Besides boats driven by batteries or indeed trolley boats, there have been several attempts to adapt nuclear marine propulsion which has been a part of the military naval forces of many countries for decades in the form of nuclear submarines, nuclear aircraft carriers and nuclear icebreakers to civilian uses.
 While prototypes like Otto Hahn (ship) (German) NS Savannah (American) and RV Mirai (Japan) were built, the only non-icebreaker nuclear powered ship to remain in civilian service is the Russian Sevmorput built in the late 1980s by the Soviet Union.
 The Soviet Union and its successor state Russia also maintains a fleet of nuclear icebreakers to keep the Northern Sea Route open.

 Sail ships and oars rely on renewable resources rather than fossil fuels (wind and human muscle-power respectively) but have disadvantages in terms of speed and labour-costs and have thus been phased out of virtually all commercial uses.
 There are some attempts to use wind-powered ships for commercial purposes, but as of 2022 they have remained marginal.

+Alternative fuels are being explored more and more as part of the decarbonization of the maritime freight sector.
+For example, methanol has become known as a feasible transition fuel: it can be used in dual-fuel engines and, when manufactured from renewable electricity, hydrogen and captured CO2 as “e-methanol”, can offer considerable greenhouse gas reductions when compared to traditional heavy fuel oil.
+Meanwhile, ammonia is under active development as a zero-carbon fuel alternative in its “e-ammonia” form, which contains no carbon atoms and thus emits no CO2 at the time of combustion.
+Although numerous infrastructure, safety, and cost-challenges remain, the commercial shipping industry anticipates ammonia-fueled vessels to enter service in the coming years.

+Energy conservation and efficiency measures are also key to reducing shipping emissions.
+A widely adopted practice is slow steaming: reducing a ship’s cruising speed can yield major fuel savings since fuel consumption is roughly proportional to the cube of the speed.
+For instance, reducing a ship’s cruising speed from 27 to 18 knots can cut consumption by ~50% or more.
+Another rising technology is wind-assisted propulsion, notably via Flettner rotors, which are vertical spinning cylinders that harness the Magnus effect to generate thrust.
+Trials and retrofits show fuel savings of at least 10% when Flettner rotors are applied, and that the technology is gaining wider uptake.